Psychology (PSY)

 Applied Behavior Analysis (ABA) involves the application of basic learning principles to enact meaningful change in socially significant behavior.
 This course will introduce students to important learning principles, assessment techniques, behavior change strategies, and research methods used in ABA.
 Students will learn about the wide variety of populations, settings, and target behaviors addressed by the field.
 Course Information: Prerequisites: PSY 302.

 PSY 458.
-Psychological Tests and Measurements.
+Psychological Testing.
 4 Hours.

 Basic theories of psychological tests and of test construction and interpretation.
 Includes representative tests and examines contemporary issues in testing.
 Course Information: Prerequisites: PSY 302 or equivalent.